 When working with you I will be direct, honest, ask challenging questions and design bespoke programmes that will enable you and your organisation make deep seated lasting changes.

-I am Ruth Walker-Cotton, a founding director of Causeway Consulting.
-I have extensive project management experience and have successfully written and implemented strategies and managed major projects within the NHS, Housing and charity sectors.
+I have extensive project management experience and have successfully written and implemented strategies and managed major campaigns and projects within the NHS, Housing and charity sectors.
 My skills are enhanced by APM Project Management qualifications and membership.
 I am experienced in people management and love designing and implementing systems and processes to ensure clarity and efficiency.

-I undertake project management work for Causeway, supporting businesses to improve their strategic and resource planning, and working with them as they go through organisational change.
+My main focus is project management – whether training a project team or guiding them through a project – and I can support businesses to improve their strategic and resource planning, working with them as they go through organisational change.
 I have successfully improved performance in a variety of sectors, through setting targets in partnership with key stakeholders and achieving them successfully.